Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Main Results

 For both shallow NNs and TLL NNs, we will show that a set of switching hyperplanes is immediately evident (i.e. in polynomial complexity) from the parameters of those architectures directly; this satisfies \emph{Step 1(b)}.
 However it also further implies that this choice of switching hyperplanes has a \emph{number} of hyperplanes that is polynomial in the number of neurons in either network; this satisfies \emph{Step 1(a)}.
-Identifying the affine function represented on a region from the arrangement we propose is a different procedure for a shallow NN and a TLL NN.
-Nevertheless, we show subsequently that it is polynomial in the number of neurons for both types of NNs.
-By these results, and the procedure outlined in the previous section, we will thus obtain the conclusions of Theorem \ref{thm:main_shallow_nn_thm} and Theorem \ref{thm:main_tll_nn_thm}.